A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Constraint Inference from Limited Demonstrations

-\paragraph{Bayesian Posterior Estimation.} Existing ICRL methods typically learn a constraint function that best differentiates expert trajectories from generated ones.
-In contrast to these traditional methods that primarily rely on maximum likelihood estimation, \cite{papadimitriou2023bayesian} applied the Maximum-A-Posteriori (MAP) approach to address the epistemic uncertainty during constraint inference.
+\paragraph{Bayesian Posterior Estimation.} In contrast to these traditional methods that primarily rely on maximum likelihood estimation, \cite{papadimitriou2023bayesian} applied the Maximum-A-Posteriori (MAP) approach to address the epistemic uncertainty during constraint inference.
 This led to the development of the Bayesian Inverse Constraint Reinforcement Learning (BICRL) model that infers a posterior probability distribution over constraints based on demonstrated trajectories.

 BICRL is primarily designed to infer the constraint set\footnote{BICRL assumes a discrete state space, and $|\cdot|$ refers to the cardinality of a finite set.} $C \in \{0,1\}^{|\mathcal{S}|}$ in the discrete state space $\mathcal{S}$.
 This is achieved by sampling candidate solutions, consisting of a candidate constraint set $\hat{C}$ and a Lagrange multiplier $\lambda$, from their inferred distributions at the previous run.
 Within the CMDP $\mathcal{M}_{\hat{C}}$ constructed on the candidate constraint set $\hat{C}$, BICRL computes the likelihood of expert demonstration $\trajectory_{\expert}$ under the MCEnt framework~(see Section~\ref{subsec:stochastic-icrl-discrete}), so: